|Applicant Competition||Very High|

 |ACT Score||Competitiveness||Admission Chances|

-You will need exceptionally good grades to get into Vanderbilt University.
-The average high school GPA of the admitted freshman class at Vanderbilt University was 3.76 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+Applicants require exceptionally good grades to get into Vanderbilt.
+The average high school GPA of the admitted freshman class at Vanderbilt University was 3.86 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #3 in Tennessee for highest average GPA.
 Meeting these GPA requirements alone is not enough to gain admission as Vanderbilt is a very selective school.

 |High School Class Rank||Freshmen Within Range|

-What are the requirements for admission to Vanderbilt University and what considerations affect admission decisions?
+What are the requirements for admission to Vanderbilt University and what student information is used for admission decisions?

 |High School GPA||Required|